seanednd/The-Sins-of-Ha-sana/artificer-flavor.md

 - Rope Trick
 	- Use a scalpal  to cut into the fabric of space that opens to a random point in the universe.
 - See Invisibility
 - Skywrite
+	- A firework mortar that launches whatever is written on it into the sky
 - Spider Climb
 - Blink
 - Catnap Enchantment
 - Flame Arrows
 - Fly
 - Gaseous Form